 The 10 model organisms currently in PA-GOSUB are summarized in Table 1, and other model organisms will be added over time.
-The number of annotations is shown on a perorganism, per-annotation and per-database basis.
-For example, of the 4353 protein of the well-annotated Escherichia coli proteome, GOA has GO MF annotations for 3524 proteins while PA-GOSUB has annotations for 3772 proteins, for an increased coverage factor of 1.07, which is the lowest increase for a model organism.
-In contrast, Swiss-Prot v42.7 has only

-Table 1.
-Model organisms and annotation coverage in PA-GOSUB
+The number of annotations is shown on a per-organism, per-annotation, and per-database basis.
+For example, of the well-annotated E. coli proteome with 4,353 proteins, GOA has GO MF annotations for 3,524 proteins while PA-GOSUB (abbreviated PA-G) has annotations for 3,772 proteins, for an increased coverage factor of 1.07, which is the lowest increase for a model organism.
+In contrast, Swiss-Prot v42.7 only has 85 subcellular localization annotations for P. falciparum, while PA-GOSUB has 4,275 annotations, for a factor of 50.3 times more coverage.
+More typically, on a perorganism basis, PA-GOSUB increases GO MF and subcellular localization coverage from between a factor of 2 to 10.
+As discussed above, over all 10 model organisms, PA-GOSUB increases GO MF and subcellular localization coverage by factors of 4 and 5.1, respectively.